memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 #### Adding CCM memory

 ...
-Well, this is embarassing.
+Well, this is embarrassing.
 Nothing happened.

 In the terminal window we used to start the Renode app, we see line after line of warnings: